Skip to content

 Teachers in K-12 schools report working an average of 10–15 hours per week outside of contracted time — planning, grading, parent communication, and administrative tasks.
 In the United States, teacher burnout and attrition have accelerated, with retention surveys consistently finding documentation and preparation burden among the top contributing factors.

-The tasks AI handles best — differentiated material generation, batch feedback, quiz creation, reading level adaptation — are specifically the high-volume, repetitive preparation tasks that accumulate outside of instructional hours.
+The tasks AI handles best — differentiated material generation, batch feedback, quiz creation, reading level adaptation, CEFR-aligned exercises — are specifically the high-volume, repetitive preparation tasks that accumulate outside of instructional hours.
 The tasks AI does not handle — classroom relationship, responsive instruction, mentorship, the judgment calls that responsive teaching requires — are the parts of the job most teachers entered the profession to do.

 The tools we reviewed represent a genuine productivity improvement for the preparation side of teaching.
 Based on user-reported data and product research across four subject areas and three grade bands, time savings typically range from 45 minutes to two hours per day depending on how heavily teachers integrate AI into their content creation and feedback workflows.